terrok9/JFBDP/content/_index.md

 I programmed this webpage for you to know me better :smile:.
 Hope we can work or do research together.

+May you adjust the zoom or <button onclick="openZoom()">open a new page</button>
+ with an improved configuration of width and height parameters if you don't see my full face :joy:.

 [Get to know me better](/about "Get to know me better")